Securely Stream Audit Logs

 Step 1

-Generate a Certificate Signing Request (CSR) from the Firewall Management Center based on your system information and the identification information you supply.
+Generate a Certificate Signing Request (CSR) from the Cloud-Delivered Firewall Management Center based on your system information and the identification information you supply.

 Submit the CSR to a recognized, trusted certificate authority (CA) to request a signed client certificate.

-If you will require mutual authentication between the Firewall Management Center and the audit log server, the client certificate must be signed by the same CA that signed the server certificate to be used for the connection.
+If you will require mutual authentication between the Cloud-Delivered Firewall Management Center and the audit log server, the client certificate must be signed by the same CA that signed the server certificate to be used for the connection.

 Step 2